 I found it to be very encouraging.
 I have participated as an expert witness in dozens of regulatory proceedings since the global financial crisis began to reverse its negative freefall during 2009, and I cannot recall any party putting forward evidence of an expectation that the US or world economy would suffer a further significant drop going forward.
 Accordingly, I place much greater reliance on Dr. Pearce's average high/low forecast or even the potential that the Ohio economy would support load growth expanding toward his 5% upside sensitivity.
-On the downside, at worst, I would expect that it would be safe for the Commission to accept Dr. Pearce's weather normalized noload change case which ends up with a negative toll on customer rates of \$209 million, representing for the average residential customer a monthly cost of 50¢ per month through the forecast period of 2024.
-And even that negative cost figure does not necessarily represent additional rates that customers will have to pay.
-As Company witness Robert W. Bradish notes, in the absence of the PPA and PPA Rider, significant investment of \$1.6 billion (or more) will be needed for transmission upgrades to assure reliability going forward, with a large part of that cost ending up in AEP Ohio customer rates.
+On the downside, at worst, I would expect that it would be safe for the Commission to accept Dr. Pearce's weather normalized noload change case which ends up with the small positive impact on customer rates of \$31 million.
+Even the negative cost figure for the (unlikely in my view) 5% lower load case does not necessarily mean a substantial rate hit for customers.
+As Company witness Robert W. Bradish notes, if the plants are retired, significant investment of \$1.6 billion (or more) will be needed for transmission upgrades to assure reliability going forward, with a large part of that cost ending up in AEP Ohio customer rates, as further explained in the testimony of Company witness Allen.

-Q. BASED ON THE ABOVE DISCUSSION DO YOU RECOMMEND APPROVAL OF THE PPA?
+Q. BASED ON THE ABOVE DISCUSSION DO YOU RECOMMEND APPROVAL

+22 OF THE PPAS?
-Yes.
-I conclude that approval of the PPA and PPA Rider would likely provide a positive rate benefit to customers, in addition to all of the non-rate benefits discussed in my and other Company witnesses' testimonies.
-Indeed, even if the negative cost impact forecasted by Dr. Pearce in his weather normalized steady-state case would not be offset by necessary transmission investment, I view that cost to be small compared to the

-- significant non-rate benefits that the PPA and PPA Rider would provide for AEP Ohio - 2 customers and the State of Ohio as a whole. - 3 Q. DOES THIS CONCLUDE YOUR DIRECT TESTIMONY? - 4 A. Yes it does.
+1 A. Yes.
+I conclude that approval of the PPAs, as proposed, and their inclusion in the PPA 2 Rider would likely provide a positive rate benefit to customers, in addition to all of the 3 non-rate benefits discussed in my and other Company witnesses' testimonies.
+Indeed, 4 even if an unexpected negative rate impact on customers were to occur, and would not 5 have been fully offset by necessary transmission investment, I expect that those residual 6 negative effects would be relatively small compared to the significant non-rate benefits 7 that approval of the PPAs and their inclusion in the PPA Rider would provide for AEP 8 Ohio customers and the State of Ohio as a whole.

+9 Q. DOES THIS CONCLUDE YOUR DIRECT TESTIMONY?

+10 A. Yes it does.